Johnboysmooth/Player_macropad/README.md

 The Player! can now be configured and is now ready to use.
 The rotary encoder is rebound using the two circular icons on the top row.

-*A current bug means the second layer is incorrectly labelled, however it maintains rebinding functionality.
+*A current bug means the second layer is incorrectly labelled, however it maintains functionality.

 ### VIA Support (Not Recommended)